 As for the chocolate, I used a combination of dark chocolate and semisweet chocolate that I chopped into chunks.
-I normally choose one or the either, but we had lots of scrap chocolate that I wanted to use up so these cookies got a mix of the two!
+I normally choose one or the other, but we had lots of scrap chocolate that I wanted to use up so these cookies got a mix of the two!
 You can also use chocolate chips for this recipe, but keep in mind that you won’t get the beautiful melted puddles of chocolate that you get from chopped chocolate.

 These chocolate chip marzipan cookies don’t take a lot of effort to whip up, but you’ll need to factor in about an hour of down time.
-First, it’s important to let the brown butter cool down to room temperature before using it and this takes about 20-30 minutes.
+First, it’s important to let the brown butter cool down to room temperature (or a bit warmer) before using it and this takes about 20-30 minutes.
 And then after your cookie dough is ready, it’s best to let it sit for an additional half an hour.
 This gives the flour time to hydrate, intensifies the flavor and ensures an even bake.
 Both of these steps are important so make sure not to skip them!

 When it comes time to form your cookies, you can use a cookie scoop or spoon to form them into balls and place them on a baking sheet lined with parchment paper.
-I like to use about three tablespoons of dough per cookie and leave approximately 2 inches (5 cm) between each cookie.
+I like to use about two tablespoons of dough per cookie and leave approximately 2 inches (5 cm) between each cookie.
 There’s no need to press the cookies down — they’ll flatten as they bake.